abhishekarya1/Hash-Define-myNotes/content/spring-boot/test-adv.md

 ## Playwright
 Created by Microsoft for writing end-to-end tests; alternative to Selenium.

-Calls our service from an agent - Chromium, Firefox, etc... loads the page and we can then specify which buttons user clicks, doing search from search bar, etc...
+Calls our service as a browser agent - Chromium, Firefox, etc... loads the page and we can then specify which buttons user clicks, doing search from search bar, etc...

 https://playwright.dev/java/docs/running-tests